Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 }
 ```

-We also defined the same custom permission in our SecretBox component's Types.ts file:
+We already defined the same custom permission in our SecretBox component's Types.ts file:

 ```ts
 export type CustomPermission = "all_info" | "am_i_richest" | ""